Nahvin00/Diacritic-Text-Similarity/DTS_NLP/README.txt

 6. Click on Diacritic Text Similarity(shortcut) and run the application.
 This shortcut can be placed anywhere in your system and works fine as long as no modification to root directory.
-7. If you encounter any problem with the installation of the application or not being able to run the application, please contact Nahvin Muthusamy (b031910127@student.utem.edu.my).

 Thank you.
 Have a nice day.